 Grade Level: 11.
-12

-Prerequisite: Enrollment in the IB Academy, completion of Level IV Credit: 1 unit
+12 Prerequisite: Enrollment in the IB Academy, completion of l evel IV

 Students at this level demonstrate advanced use of language skills as the course is taught by stressing literature, history and culture.
 The College Board Advanced Placement Test and IB curriculum outline form the basis of study for this course and prepare the student for the IB Foreign Language B examination.